 There were small caressing sounds on the other side of the wood—hands testing the edges of the door?
 John had always thought it silly to lock the bathroom door in the middle of the night, when no one was likely to walk in on him, but now it didn’t seem like such a bad habit.
 His eyes tracked the progress of the probing sounds to the doorknob, and waited, tight-throated and breathless, for the shiny metal fixture to turn…

-Instead there was silence, and after a few moments the shuffling footsteps started up again, leaving the bathroom behind and moving down towards Alice’s room.
+Instead there was silence.
+After a few moments the shuffling footsteps started up again, leaving the bathroom behind and moving down toward Alice’s room.
 Now, John thought.
 Now’s my chance, while its back is turned.
 Jump out and take it by surprise.
 He fumbled with the doorknob, his hand slick with sweat.
-Have to stop it before its gets to Alice—
+Have to stop it before it gets to Alice—

 The door flew open and John rushed out.
 He turned to face down the hallway and froze.

 A small shadow stood in front of Alice’s bedroom, just a silhouette to John’s light-accustomed eyes.
 It turned when John burst out of the bathroom, and for a second John was face to face with…something—

 John rubbed a hand over his eyes and blinked into the darkness.
 It was his daughter.
 She stared at him with a slight, curious smile.
 It could’ve just been the dim light, but John was certain she looked healthier than she had the past few days.
 It wasn’t just her appearance.
 Her voice, too, was more chipper.